 Defining part of the screen as an area of focus

 For image recognition - and especially for text recognition - it is best practice and highly recommended to use "Areas".
 An "Area" is a sub-section of the entire screen and is used to tell the image/text recognition engine to limit its search for the captured image or a specific text/text pattern in the specified area.
-Typically you will define an area at the part of the screen where you expect the image or text to appear, including some margin.
+Typically we will define an area at the part of the screen where we expect the image or text to appear, including some margin.

 Specifying an area has two main purposes:

-- The speed of execution is considerably higher if the LEAPWORK image/text recognition engine only has to search a fraction of the screen instead of the whole screen.
+- The speed of execution is considerably higher if the Leapwork image/text recognition engine only has to search a fraction of the screen instead of the whole screen.

-In the example below, we have captured the search button - "Go" - from a Windows desktop application.
+We have captured the search button - "Go" - from a Windows desktop application.